AutoPas/AutoPas/.github/CONTRIBUTING.md

 *  Tag the issues you write appropriately.

 ### Commits
-*  Use meaningfull commit messages.
+*  Use meaningful commit messages.
 *  Please avoid using commits to save your unfinished work before switching branches, this pollutes the commit history.
 Please use `git stash` instead.